livewires/python-polygon-painter/worksheets/02-turtle.md

 t.fillcolor(255, 192, 203) # Change the fill colour to the colour with RGB values 255, 192 and 203
 ```

 The fill colour does not have to be the same as the pen colour.
+If you want to set a different pen and fill colour, you should set the pen colour first and then the fill colour.

 Then before you draw a closed shape call `begin_fill()`